skyvers/skyve-dev-guide/_pages/geospatial.md

 ## Geometry and geospatial

-Skyve requires rich map and geospatial features, including the ability to use mapping and combined scalar data and geospatial filtering - without requiring developer code.
+Skyve provides rich map and geospatial features, including the ability to use mapping and combined scalar data and geospatial filtering - without requiring developer code.
 Developers can then provide additional code to extend applications to achieve genuinely sophisticated capabilities.

 Your application configuration `.json` file allows you to customise behaviour for your region and typical use case, including
 * the default map centre lat-long,